 A second try produced the opposite result with the left mirror full of boat and the right mirror empty.
 “Screw the mirrors.
 I’ll just turn around.”

-She pulled forward to straighten the trailer once again, then heaved herself up in the air and twisted around.
-She kept her left hand on the steering wheel and her right stiff-armed on the console and peered out around the bait bucket taking up a full third of the back window.
-No way would she get out and move the bucket.
+She eased forward again to straighten the trailer, then heaved herself up in the air and twisted around.
+She stiff-armed her left hand on the steering wheel and her right on the console, then peered around the bait bucket taking up a full third of the back window.
+No way would she get out and move that damn bucket.
 Her gaze stayed pinned to the butt end of her boat, and she had to imagine her single fist gripping the wheel.

-“Opposite, opposite, opposite," she chanted as she let her foot off the brake and eased backward -- too fast -- into a nice big L. Or at least she would have made a big L, if she hadn’t punched the brake so hard she rocked the trailer.
+“Opposite, opposite, opposite,” Cody chanted, as she let up on the brake and eased the Jeep and trailer backward—way too fast it turned out—into a nice big L. Or at least she would have made a big L, if she hadn’t punched the brake so hard she rocked the trailer.
 The prop on her johnboat motor hovered near the edge of the wooden dock, and she wanted to scream.

-Cody yelped and lurched around to find Grouchface inches from her window.
-She threw the vehicle in park.
+Cody lurched around to find Mr. Short-On-Patience pounding at her window.
+She slammed the vehicle into Park.

 “What do you want?” she shouted through the closed window.